space2pacman/elpy/README.md

 });
 ```
 #### Event: `'load'`

+> Called when the application has loaded all resources and is ready.

 ```js
 elpy.on('load', () => {
   // event handling.
 });
 ```
 #### Event: `'animation'`

+> Called when an object images are switched.

 | name | type |
 | :---: | :---: |
 | object | `<Object>` |